tgirke/rcf/index.md

   * Over 2500 CPU cores, ~2PB disk space, 512GB-1TB of memory/node, etc. More details are available on the compute hardware page.
   * Over 500 software packages and all common research databases.
 More details are available on the software page.
-  * Free attendance of all our bioinformatics workshops
+  * Free attendance of all our workshops
   * Free consultation services (up to 1 hour per month).

 Programming and Data Analysis Service for UCR Customers:

   * $52 per hour labor time.

-More detailed information about our service rates can be found here: [Recharging Rates](http://biocluster.ucr.edu/~rkaundal/Documents/Recharge_Rates.pdf){:target"_blank"}.
+More detailed information about our service rates can be found here: [Recharging Rates](http://biocluster.ucr.edu/~rkaundal/Documents/Recharge_Rates.pdf).

 ## Contacts